m1kal/charbel/README.md

 ## Contact

 If you want to contribute, request features, discuss or comment the project, send an e-mail to [charbel-support@protonmail.com](mailto:charbel-support@protonmail.com).

+# Contributing

+So far this has been one-person project.
+If you have an idea to improve the project, feel free to fork it.

+However, pull requests might be rejected.
+If you have an improvement idea and want your changes to be merged, please contact me first (or create an issue).

 ## License